Tax Relief on Pension Contributions

 The effect of the taper is to reduce your AA (and therefore increase your tax if you accrue benefits/make contributions above the rate of your reduced AA) as your salary increases.
 The AA is reduced by £1 for every £2 of adjusted income above £150,000, down to a minimum AA of £10,000.

-The USS benefit modeller will help you identify if you will be required to pay additional tax at your highest rate.
+The USS annual allowance modeller will help you identify if you will be required to pay additional tax at your highest rate.

 Lifetime allowance for Pension savings